zenomt/rtmfp-cpp/test/tcserver.md

 Note: By convention, the `app` designator is typically set to the path component of the `tcUrl` member of the `connect` command’s argument object, without the leading slash (if any).
-Howerver, this is not required.
+However, this is not required.

 ## Authentication